 Secondary Education Courses

-SED 1301 - Edu in a Global Society
+SED 1301 - Education in a Global Society

 Hours: 3

-This course explores the culture of schooling and classrooms from global perspectives of current political, social, and familial issues impacting schooling and classrooms worldwide.
-Students will participate in early field experiences with varied and diverse student populations; designed to analyze the learning environment and the human experiences of teachers and learners and compare U.S. schools and the American educational system to those of other countries.
-Note: Ten clock hours of professional field experiences are strongly recommended, but not required.
+This course explores the traditions of schooling and classrooms from global perspectives of current political, social, and familial issues impacting schooling and classrooms worldwide.
+Students will analyze the learning environment and the human experiences of teachers and learners and compare U.S. schools and the American educational system to those of other countries.

 SED 189 - Independents Study